-John and I have found that if you really want to be entertained while you are learning a little history of a city that you are visiting, then take a ghost tour where you will get a not only the history book stuff but you will also get the really interesting and juicy history of a city.
+John and I have found that if you really want to be entertained while you are learning a little history of a city that you are visiting, then take a ghost tour where you will get not only the history book stuff, but you will also get the fascinating and juicy history of a city.

-John and I have visited Ybor City before on our Florida journey, but on this Friday the 13th visit no less, we decided to take a tour of it’s ghostly past and learn about some of the more checkered history of this old historic district.
+John and I have visited Ybor City before on our Florida journey, but on this Friday, the 13th visit no less, we decided to take a tour of its ghostly past and learn about some of the more checkered histories of this old historic district.

-When Vicente-Martinez Ybor arrived in Tampa from Cuba to establish his cigar manufacturing community, back in the 1880’s, the city’s population was just around 750 people and even before prohibition, alcohol consumption was illegal as was gambling.
-Mr Ybor knew that if he wanted to attract the skilled cigar workers needed from Cuba, that also happened to enjoy good drink and gambling, he would need the laws changed.
-A deal was struck and Vicente-Martinez Ybor was sold mosquito and alligator infested swamp land just northeast of Downtown Tampa that would later be named Ybor City.
+When Vicente-Martinez Ybor arrived in Tampa from Cuba to establish his cigar manufacturing community, back in the 1880s, the city’s population was just around 750 people, and even before prohibition, alcohol consumption was illegal, as was gambling.
+Mr. Ybor knew that if he wanted to attract the skilled cigar workers needed from Cuba, that also happened to enjoy good drink and gambling, he would need the laws changed.
+A deal was struck, and Vicente-Martinez Ybor was sold mosquito and alligator-infested swampland just northeast of Downtown Tampa that would later be named Ybor City.
 Here he would be able to have his own city with separate laws.
-This new city would have their own mayor and police force too, where no City of Tampa police officer would be able to make an arrest.
+This new city would have its own mayor and police force too, where no City of Tampa police officer would be able to make an arrest.

-A city this rich in history with undertones of corruption, mystery and untimely deaths, has many stories and secrets to tell.
-I am not going to be a spoiler and tell you the stories, just in case you want to experience the tour for yourself first hand, but what I will tell you is that I, myself did have a pretty creepy encounter on the tour that I can’t explain.
-It happened in the Cuban Club a building that is listed on the National Register of Historic Places and also happens to be on the list of one of the most haunted places in the United States.
+A city this rich in history with undertones of corruption, mystery, and untimely deaths, has many stories and secrets to tell.
+I will not be a spoiler and tell you the stories, just in case you want to experience the tour for yourself firsthand, but what I will tell you is that I, myself, did have a pretty creepy encounter on the tour that I can’t explain.
+It happened in the Cuban Club, a building that is listed on the National Register of Historic Places and also happens to be on the list of one of the most haunted places in the United States.

-John and I have taken many ghost tours and like I said before, we find it a very entertaining way to learn about a city’s past and it really gives great insight to how people lived all those years ago.
+John and I have taken many ghost tours, and as I said before, we find it a very entertaining way to learn about a city’s past, and it really gives great insight into how people lived all those years ago.
 Because of all the ghost tours we have taken over the years, we think we are a pretty good judge of their quality, and I can tell you without any doubt that this one is one of the best we have taken thus far.
 But don’t take our word for it, have a ghostly encounter of your own at Ybor City Ghost Tours.

 The tour lasts about 90 + minutes and is not recommended for young children.
-Cost per person at the time we took our tour was $25.
+The cost per person at the time we took our tour was $25.

 - Ybor City – Lookin for Chicks?